-CWT is expected to generate earnings-per-share of $1.35 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 34.1.
-This is much higher than its average price-to-earnings ratio of 25.6 in the past 10 years.
+CWT is expected to generate earnings-per-share of $2.02 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 33.1.
+This is a very high valuation multiple for a utility stock.
 We consider 20.0 to be a fair earnings multiple for this stock.

-On the other hand, the market has already priced the benefit from low interest rates in the stock of CWT.
-Moreover, investors should pay special attention on the valuation of slow-growth stocks, such as utilities.
-If they overpay for a utility, it may take several years only to breakeven.
+On the other hand, investors should pay attention to the valuation of slow-growth stocks, such as utilities.
+If investors overpay for a utility, the stock may generate years of weak returns.